TeemuKoivisto/nextjs-react-not-found/README.md

 What makes this more weird, is that moving the local-module to the same folder as `nextjs-app` and linking it in the previous manner doesn't cause that error.

 With any old regular React this setup will work.
 Dunno why it doesn't with next.js.

+I added the `cra-app` to showcase how it should work.